 In this paper, we let $\bm{g}=(\bm{p},\theta)$ denote the configuration of a 2D mobile robot, where $\bm{p}=[x,y]^\intercal\in\mathbb{R}^2$ is the position and $\theta\in[0,2\pi)$ is the orientation.
-For the considered configuration, the nonholonomic constraint is imposed by confining the translation motion along the heading direction of the $x$-axis of the body-fixed frame.
-In this case, the most commonly-used nonholonomic kinematics are written as
+For the considered configuration, the nonholonomic constraint is imposed by confining the translational motion along the robot's heading direction, i.e., the $x$-axis of the body-fixed frame.
+In this case, the most commonly used nonholonomic kinematics are expressed as

-where $v_x$ is the linear velocity along the $x$-axis of the body-fixed frame and $\omega$ is the angular velocity.
-Moreover, $v_x$ and $\omega$ are considered as the control inputs to be determined by the motion planner.

-In order to avoid steep manipulation or sharp turn in robot control, curvature constraint should be considered to impose an upper bound on the trajectory curvature.
-The curvature constraint for the nonholonomic kinematics \eqref{nonholonomic kinematics} can be depicted by